usnistgov/trojai-example/README.md

 The `entrypoint.py` file should be used as-is and should not be modified.

 --------------
-# Container Configuration
+# New Container Configuration

-TrojAI container submissions required that a configuration is included which enables TrojAI T&E to evaluate submitted detectors across various new dimensions.
-This means that each container needs to:
+With the release of TrojAI Round 10, a new container configuration is being added that enables TrojAI T&E to evaluate submitted detectors across various new dimensions.
+The main changes require submitted containers to do two new things:

 - Specify a "metaparameters" file that documents a container's manually tunable parameters and their range of possible values.
 - Generate "learned parameters" via a new reconfiguration API.